zarf-dev/zarf/packages/big-bang-core/README.md

 | [Twistlock](https://twistlock.bigbang.dev:8443)       | n/a       | n/a                                                                                                                                                                                        | Twistlock has you create an admin account the first time you log in |

 ## Troubleshooting

-### Elasticsearch isn't working when I try to deploy the Big Bang package on KinD (or K3d, or any other distro other than K3s)
-That's a known issue.
-This example is only supported right now when using the K3s cluster that Zarf is able to deploy when running `zarf init`.
-Updating to the latest version of Big Bang and swapping the EFK stack out for the PLG stack should fix this issue.
-It's on the roadmap™.
-### I'm getting "Misdirected Request" when trying to get to any of the services in my browser
-Run the `kubectl delete` command documented above to delete the buggy EnvoyFilter.
-Updating to the latest version of Big Bang will fix this issue.
-It's on the roadmap™.

 ### My computer crashed!
 Close all those hundreds of chrome tabs, shut down all non-essential programs, and try again.
 Big Bang is a HOG.
 If you have less than 32GB of RAM you're in for a rough time.